Super- and sub-rotating equatorial jets: Newtonian cooling versus Rayleigh friction: Conclusions

-Our work relies upon two major simplifying assumptions.
-We considered trapped equatorial Rossby waves on a background rest state, which allowed us to use the known analytical expressions for these waves in terms of Hermite polynomials.
-A more complete theory would calculate the Rossby wave spectrum supported by a background mean zonal flow $\overline{u}(y)$.
-Secondly, we calculated the mean zonal accelerations due to freely decaying Rossby waves.
-We thus assumed that the waves are excited by sources outside the equatorial region, and neglected the effect of this excitation on the zonal mean flow.
-Some support for this second assumption is offered by the profiles shown in figures \ref{fig:source} and \ref{fig:sourceZ} for the quantity $R'$ used by \cite{SardeshmukhHoskins1988} to diagnose sources of Rossby waves.
-These sources are located predominantly away from the equatorial regions in our simulations.
-Although our work falls short of a full wave-mean flow interaction theory in these two respects, we believe it offers at least a step towards a theoretical explanation of the origins of equatorial super- or sub-rotation in numerical simulations.
+Finally, we assumed that the waves are excited by sources outside the equatorial region, and neglected the effect of this excitation on the zonal mean flow.
+Some support for this second assumption is offered by simulations of the quasilinear version of the \cite{ScottPolvani07,ScottPolvani08} model in spherical geometry by \cite{SaitoIshioka14} which show that the zonal mean zonal acceleration due to the ensemble of Rossby waves excited by random forcing of the wavenumbers in the annulus described in \S\ref{sect.num}, and decaying by either radiative relaxation or friction, produce an equatorial jet in the direction predicted by our arguments, and with an amplitude consistent at early times with their fully nonlinear simulations.
+They also gave an elegant argument to determine the direction of the zonal acceleration from the tilting of the constant phase lines in the separable Rossby wave solutions, as previously demonstrated by \cite{AndrewsMcIntyre76b} for stratified fluids, and later adapted to shallow water models by \cite{Mofjeld81} and \cite{YamagataPhilander85}.
+Although our work falls short of a full wave-mean flow interaction theory, we believe it offers at least a step towards a theoretical explanation of the origins of equatorial super- or sub-rotation in shallow water simulations of Jovian atmospheres.